JamalColaire/Hex-Encoder-Decoder/README.md

 # Hex Encoder/Decoder
-A program to build my understanding of **concealment and safe guarding** private information.
+A program used for **concealment and safe guarding** private information.